XiaoqianXiao/RestingfMRI_Denoise/README.md

     # run the image container
     docker run --rm -ti -v <local directory with data>:<target path in container> --entrypoint=/bin/bash xiaoqianxiao/restingfmri_denoise:0.1.0
     RestingfMRI_Denoise <Your Data set> options
+    * This docker image should be able to be run directly through sigularity on Sherlock
     ```

 * Build on computer